U.S. braces for 'hardest' week as coronavirus deaths mount

 But eight states, all of them with Republican governors, have yet to order residents to stay home: Arkansas, Iowa, Nebraska, North Dakota, South Carolina, South Dakota, Utah and Wyoming.
 Georgia, which has recorded 6,600 cases and more than 200 deaths, ordered residents to stay home but then allowed some beaches to reopen.
 Republican Arkansas Governor Asa Hutchinson defended his refusal to order statewide restrictions, saying the situation was being watched closely and that his more "targeted approach" was still slowing the spread of the virus.

 Adams, the surgeon general, said governors who had not issued month-long stay-at-home orders should at least consider one for the upcoming week.
-President Donald Trump on Sunday expressed hope the United States was seeing a “leveling-off” of the coronavirus crisis in some hot spots, citing the drop in deaths in New York.
+President Donald Trump expressed hope on Sunday the United States was seeing a “leveling-off” of the coronavirus crisis in some hot spots, citing the drop in deaths from Saturday in New York.

 "We see light at the end of the tunnel.
 Things are happening," Trump told reporters.
 CHURCH BUSES IN PARISHIONERS